National Farm & Ranch Business Management Education Association, Inc.

 • To achieve the goal of improved farm and family decision making, resulting in increased farm profitability and sustainability

-ABOUT KFMA NC: KFMA NC provides a farm business analysis educational program to member farm families in a 20-county area.
-Principal crops are corn, soybeans, wheat, and livestock forages.
-This is also a livestock intensive area of Kansas.
-Average farm size is 2,500 acres.
+ABOUT KFMA SC: KFMA SC provides a farm business analysis educational program to member farm families in a 11-county area.
+Principal crops are wheat, corn, soybeans, and grain sorghum.
+Livestock enterprises in SC Kansas are primarily focused on beef production.
+Average farm size is 1,850 crop acres.

-APPLICATION DATE: Screening of applications will begin on December 9, 2022 and will continue until the position is filled.
-Starting date is negotiable with the KFMA NC Board of Directors and KFMA Executive Director.
-May 2023 graduates are encouraged to apply.
+APPLICATION DATE: Screening of applications will begin on February 13, 2025, and will continue until the position is filled.
+The starting date for this position is negotiable with the KFMA, SC Board of Directors and KFMA Executive Director.

-SALARY: Commensurate with training and experience as negotiated by the Department of Agricultural Economics, Kansas State University; the Board of Directors of Kansas Farm Management Association, North Central; and the applicant.
+SALARY: Commensurate with training and experience as negotiated by the Department of Agricultural Economics, Kansas State University; the Board of Directors of Kansas Farm Management Association, South Central; and the applicant

 HOW TO APPLY:

-If selected for the position, the applicant will grant permission to Kansas State University’s Human Capital Services to conduct a background check.
+• If selected for the position, the applicant will grant permission to Kansas State University’s Human Resources to conduct a background check.
 Employment will be contingent upon the results of those findings.

 EQUAL EMPLOYMENT OPPORTUNITY: Kansas State University is an Affirmative Action/Equal Opportunity Employer of individuals with disabilities and protected veterans.
 Kansas State University encourages diversity among its employees.
 KSRE EEO Coordinator: Jennifer Wilson, 121 Umberger Hall, Manhattan, KS 66506.
 KSRE EEO Counselor: Gregg Hadley, 123 Umberger Hall, Manhattan, KS 66506.